karel1980/scratchnet/SystemDesignProposal.md

         * the standard scratch contract (/poll /reset_all)
         * the actual configured messaging service

+*Note - Security*
 Since these last aspects can be shut off to only localhost - the protocol binding could be on 127.0.0.1 (disabling messages from outside)

 However, that will force to use another communication mechanism (sockets) to actually receive/send the messages to/from the connected peer.

+*Note - Dependency Mocking*
+The config object will evemtually be passed down from the [mngr] (who got some of it from the [editor]) -  we can foresee a mock-hardwired file of these settings to get us started without those higher-level-functionality-beasts being ready.

 #### Communication Interface